Written by Jenny McWhirter on 07 / 01 / 2016

 You’ve seen the Inbetweeners 2 movie and you’ve heard all your friends brag about their trip around Southeast Asia or their latest escapade whilst inter-railing in Europe.
 As I sit here in the airport between flight departures for our volunteers the departures board lists the same old destinations.

 How about this year you head out somewhere different, you experience those scenes from the movies that no one can believe actually exist?
-These are hard to find but luckily for you, I’ve managed to put together a list of 10 off-the-beaten-track Gap Year locations to explore in 2016.
+These are hard to find but luckily for you, I’ve managed to put together a list of 10 off-the-beaten-track Gap Year locations to explore.

 Whilst South-East Asia gets all the attention China is somewhat neglected on the backpacker trail.
 However, in a quest to find some amazing destinations I have unearthed a true cinema set.